trustfractal/id-integration-docs/README.md

 ## KYC levels

 Fractal ID supports different levels of verification.
 Additionally, each level may be extended by a number of addons.
+This will impact the data the user is requested to share and consequently their journey in Fractal ID.

 Available levels: